 Before you even talk to someone about your security or let them in your home or business to sell, install or repair your security equipment, ask to see their individual pocket card issued by The Department of Public Safety - Private Security Bureau and not the card their company issued.
 1702.232

-There are exceptions and you should examine the law, Texas Occupations Code 1702, Private Security Statutes and Rules and Opinions or contact the Regulatory Service Division of the Department of Public Safety concerning any questions or interpretations.
+There are exceptions and you should examine the law, Texas Occupations Code 1702, Private Security Statutes and Rules and Opinions or contact the Regulatory Services Division of the Department of Public Safety concerning any questions or interpretations.
 Click on "Select Program" then select "Private Security".

 You can also check to see if a Company or Individual is licensed.
 Doing so could keep you from breaking the law by hiring an unlicensed company and/or individual for your security needs.

 If you have reason to believe an individual or company may be in violation of any local, state or federal regulations or you feel they may have committed fraud in any way, you should contact the Texas Department of Public Safety - Private Security Bureau